Characterization of non-classical particle propagation using superpositions of position and momentum: Results and Discussion

 This initial evaluation of the input state relied only on the total number of counts inside and outside of the intervals $L$ and $B$.
 However, we can obtain additional information by considering the precise shape of the diffraction pattern.
 Specifically, the contributions of $w_B$ to P(L) and of $w_L$ to P(B) can be identified by interpolating the values of the diffraction patterns inside the intervals $L$ and $B$, noting that the integral over this interpolation is a good approximation of the overlap between the underlying states,

-Although the experimental data does not show the probability densities in the intervals $L$ and $B$, it is possible to confirm that the diffraction pattern outside of that region is described by a sinc function, and the interpolation of this sinc function will then provide an estimate of the contributions of $\ket{B}$ to $P(L)$ and of $\ket{L}$ to $P(B)$.
+Although the experimental data does not allow us to isolate the above probability densities in the intervals $L$ and $B$, it is possible to confirm that the diffraction pattern outside of that region is described by a sinc function, and the interpolation of this sinc function will then provide an estimate of the contributions of $\ket{B}$ to $P(L)$ and of $\ket{L}$ to $P(B)$.